 The cry of the geese as they migrate leaves a melancholy echo.
 Then silence.
 Most other birds have gone before and many creatures of the land are in their dens.
 Leaves have fallen from trees; the bare and quiet branches stand against sky.

 The emptiness can seem bleak, but opportunity flows into its openness.
 A view to distant mountains opens up without leaves.
 And while nature withdraws at this time of year, the presence of the ancestors grows stronger.
 We tell stories of the recent dead at our holiday gatherings, passing on their memory and gifts to a new generation.
 We enact small rituals, cook holiday foods, and gather in ways that ancestors from generations in the past began.
 We celebrate traditions and wisdom inherited from spiritual and religious paths nurtured by the ancestors of ancient times.

 The ancestors are our biological family, of course, but also those connected to us through choice, place, ideas, and traditions.
 Like the living, they are a mix of wise ones and trouble makers; sometimes all mixed in the same person.
-[Daily prompts for inspiration for thinking about these different types of ancestors are part of the e-rereat.]

 These ancestors come with gifts to offer and as the days grow darker the way opens for rituals, meditations, and reflections that connect us to their wisdom.
 Celtic teacher Caitlín Matthews offers this counsel for connecting with the ancestors in her book The Celtic Spirit: